NVAnjelo/nvanjelo.github.io/content/en/documentation/code/Classes/classRivet_1_1DISRapidityGap.md

 ---

-title: "Rivet::DISRapidityGap"
+title: 'class Rivet::DISRapidityGap'
-summary: "Get the incoming and outgoing hadron in a diffractive ep event. "
+description: "Get the incoming and outgoing hadron in a diffractive ep event. "

 ---